HarryLovesCode/Vulkan-API-Book/chap3/chap3.md

 ## `vkGetPhysicalDeviceProperties`

 A call to this method is not necessary in most cases.
 However, it can be useful in retrieving information about your device.
 You can find more information [in the same section](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#devsandqueues-physical-device-enumeration) along with the definition itself.
-The definition looks like...
+The definition looks like:

 ```cpp
 void vkGetPhysicalDeviceProperties(